aakinsan/gpgdg-cli/README.md

 - Utilizes service account impersonation for all calls to GCP APIs.

 ## Installation
+> [!NOTE]
+>
+> This tool has only been deployed and tested on Linux Ubuntu/Debian OS.

 ### Dependencies
  - A service account with the following roles:
     - Cloud KMS: Cloud KMS CryptoKey Encrypter/Decrypter role.
     - Secret Manager: Secret Manager Admin role.
-    - Cloud Storage: Storage Object User role + storage.buckets.get permission (replace permission with with Storage Insights collectore service role).
+    - Cloud Storage: Storage Object User role + Storage Insights collector service r.
     - Cloud Logging: Logs Writer role.

 - The user running the tool will require the following role: